tuanpmt/esp_mqtt/README.md

 While the user interface looks similar to my esp_wifi_repeater at https://github.com/martin-ger/esp_wifi_repeater this does NO NAT routing.
 AP and STA network are stricly separated and there is no routing in between.
 The only possible connection via both networks is the uMQTT broker that listens on both interfaces.

-# LOCAL client
+# MQTT client/bridging functionality
-The broker comes with a "LOCAL client", which means, the broker itself can publish and subscribe topics (without the need of an additional TCP connection).
-You can test this with the commands:
+The broker comes with a "local" and a "remote" client, which means, the broker itself can publish and subscribe topics.
+The "local" client is a client to the own broker (without the need of an additional TCP connection).

-- publish [topic] [data]: this publishes a topic
-- subscribe [topic]: subscribes to a topic, received topic will be printed to serial output
-- unsubscribe [topic]: unsubscribes from a topic

 This feature is meant to provide the basis for a local rule engine that can react on MQTT events, e.g. to switch GPIOs or send other messages (MQTT, HTTP,...).
-You can use this with the functions:
+You can use this at source level with the functions:

 ```c
 bool MQTT_local_publish(uint8_t* topic, uint8_t* data, uint16_t data_length, uint8_t qos, uint8_t retain);